SapitoSucio/froggo-guides/docs/script_commands.md

 Both `getunitdata` and `setunitdata` will return `-1` if the given GID does not exist.

 > Note:\
-> When adjusting a unit's stat (STR, AGI, etc) the unit's respective statuses are
+> When adjusting a unIt's stat (STR, AGI, etc) the unIt's respective statuses are
 > recalculated (HIT, FLEE, etc) automatically.
 Keep in mind that some stats don't
-> affect a unit's status and will have to directly be modified.
+> affect a unIt's status and will have to directly be modified.

 | Parameters (indexes) for monsters are: |                   |